-The Marketing and Communications section is responsible for the copy writing, advertising and media relations work done on behalf of SDCP.
+The Marketing and Communications section is responsible for copy writing, advertising and media relations work done on behalf of SDCP.
 The section manages the organization's social media accounts and seeks to provide engaging information to the public at large.
-This section works also closely with its marketing, communications, and website redesign and website maintenance partners.
+This section works closely with Civilian, a marketing and communications agency that helped develop SDCP's original branding materials.